 Telematic car insurance is available through these programs:

-*Metromile is different than other insurance companies listed above, in that it markets itself as a true "pay-as-you-go" car insurance company.
+*The programs offered by Metromile, Nationwide SmartMiles, and Allstate Milewise are different in that they market themselves as true "pay-as-you-go" car insurance companies.
 You pay a base fee and an additional per-mile fee.
 Together, these fees make up your actual auto insurance policy premium.

 Rideshare services like Lyft and Uber also provide solid transportation options for occasional trips.

 Zipcar and Turo are two of the most prominent car-sharing companies in the country.
 They can provide a great option for those who don’t need a car often enough to warrant owning one.
 Costs are often far more reasonable than standard car rental companies as well.
 Below we’ll discuss some of the insurance ramifications of using a car-share company so that you can stay protected.

 Zipcar and other car-sharing companies typically provide optional insurance coverage while you use one of their vehicles.
 If chosen, this provides any minimum levels of state-required coverages such as personal injury protection or liability insurance as well as physical damage coverage that protects the vehicle.
 Each of them has different guidelines on how they handle a car damaged while in use.

 Customers are typically required to pay a damage fee if they are responsible for damage to the vehicle.
 You may also be able to add a damage fee waiver as well that can reduce or remove this fee entirely.
 For example, Zipcar offers a few options at different price points that allow you to lower their standard $1,000 damage fee.

 If your own car insurance covers your use of rental cars, then you may not need their protection packages.
 But you should double-check before you decide.
 If you decline protection coverage, you could be responsible for the full cost of damages.